Skip to main content

 Intermediate

 The legal boundaries established by GINA and HIPAA provide a foundational map for data privacy.
-The next layer of understanding requires a more granular examination of how these laws function in the real world of corporate wellness initiatives and the they collect.
+The next layer of understanding requires a more granular examination of how these laws function in the real world of corporate wellness initiatives and the physiological data they collect.

 The central issue is the nuanced interpretation of “voluntary” participation and the practical application of data aggregation.
 While regulations intend to create a firewall between an employer and an employee’s personal health information, the nature of wellness data and the structure of these programs can create areas of ambiguity.